 Here we will explore mechanisms of impact of the B-CAP on air quality using routinely collected air quality monitoring data, supplemented by citizen science collected air quality data around schools.
 A recent pilot study found that 59% of children's exposure to pollution occurs during the school day, or on the commute to school.[48]
 To explore changes in children's exposure we will train school pupils and teachers to act as 'citizen scientists' to implement monitoring protocols using state-of-the-art validated mobile and static air quality sensors.
 The data collected by these citizen scientists will measure the exposure experienced by children in the region, allowing identification of the areas/times when peak exposure occurs and the fraction of time when exposure is high.
 Static PM monitors and NO2 diffusion tubes will be placed in 12 schools (spanning a range of socio-economic situations) to continuously sample for the year prior to the B-CAP and a year post implementation.
-Using a repeated measures panel design we will assess children's exposure levels during the school day and commuting period simultaneously in 1 x 2 week periods in the year prior to implementation; and 3 x 2 week periods in the year post implementation.
+Using a repeated measures panel design we will assess children's exposure levels during the school day and commuting period simultaneously in 3 x 2 week periods in the year pre implementation (Sept-June 2022).
 Via Co-applicant Tate, we are able to add significant added value to our analyses by leveraging the extensive routine monitoring data, analysis protocols and outputs which will be undertaken as part of the DEFRA national evaluation (which uses a before-and-after design) to determine the impact of Bradford's B-CAP on levels of NO2 along with other control sites across the UK.